SantaMcCloud/BiG-MAP_Galaxy/note.md

 - Did create a new issue where i ask if its possible to make release for makeing the recipe -> NO ANSWER YET (24.01)
 - it seem the error only happen if the [.family.py] didn't run correct
 - Did run all modules with there options to check how they interact and which of them yeeling errors
+- Did rewrote the wrapper with since i know more about the options and how they work together or who has to be used.
+I also inlcude a output yet but didnt test it.
+Planemo also lint it without errors in the command, input and output section!